mintcreg/pantry_tracker_card/README.md

 # Installation

+- Add the Pantry Tracker Card to Home Assistant through HACS

+***or***

-1. Add the Pantry Tracker Card to Home Assistant through HACS or manually copy `pantry-card.js` to the `/www/` directory in your Home Assistant configuration.
+- Manually copy `pantry-card.js` to the `/www/` directory in your Home Assistant configuration.

-2. Add the card to your Lovelace resources:
+- Add the card to your Lovelace resources:
    - Navigate to **Settings** > **Dashboards** > **Resources**.
    - Add a new resource:
      - URL: `/local/pantry-card.js`
      - Resource type: `JavaScript Module`.

-3. Include the card in your Lovelace dashboard:
+- Include the card in your Lovelace dashboard:
    ```yaml
    type: custom:pantry-card
    entity_prefix: sensor.product_